Archdiocesan School Safety

 Training of School Leadership

-Our principals and support staff complete over 6 hours of FEMA certified training in school safety preparation and emergency response.
-We utilized the Incident Command System for responding to a school crisis or emergency structured under the National Incident Management System (NIMS).
+Our principals and support staff complete over 6 hours of FEMA-certified training in school safety preparation and emergency response.
+We follow the Incident Command System for responding to a school crisis or emergency structured under the National Incident Management System (NIMS).

 All-Hazards Approach and Framework

-Archdiocesan Catholic schools adopt an all-hazards approach and framework to school emergency management that proactively identifies, assesses, and evaluates potential hazards, risks, and vulnerabilities that impact the safety, security, and well-being of students and staff.
+Archdiocesan Catholic schools proactively identify, assess and evaluate potential hazards, risks and vulnerabilities that impact the safety, security and well-being of students and staff.

 Four Phases of Emergency Management